mcneel/computeclient_js/docs/Curve.rst

    :param int clampStart: The number of (control vertices-1) to preserve at start. \
       0 = preserve start point1 = preserve start point and 1st derivative2 = preserve start point, 1st and 2nd derivative
    :param int clampEnd: Same as clampStart.
-   :param int iterations: The number of iteratoins to use in adjusting the curve.
+   :param int iterations: The number of iterations to use in adjusting the curve.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: Returns new faired Curve on success, None on failure.